hartwigmedical/pipeline5/README.md

 will be used.
 Therefore a new image must be cut whenever any tools change in development, and as a matter of procedure any production deployment should include a run of the imaging script against the production project.

+The image family is named `disk-imager-standard`.
+All versions can be seen in the GCP Console, Compute Engine->Images.

 #### 3.3.2 Disk Layout

 We have isolated the "working" area of the disk images to the `/data/` directory.
 There are four directories under this top